jomjohn/drill/_docs/configure-drill/040-configuring-a-multitenant-cluster.md

----
-title: "Configuring a Multitenant Cluster"
+# Configuring a Multitenant Cluster
-parent: "Configure Drill"
----